aeon0/botty/README.md

 [![Watch the video](assets/docs/video_thumbnail.png)](https://streamable.com/67h9ay)

 ## Getting started
 Botty only supports English language!
-Botty is currently working in 1080p or 720p and will try to adjust the D2R settings accordingly depending on your monitor res and your botty setting for "res" in the [general] section.</br>
+Botty is currently working in 720p and will either switch to windowed mode or to fullscreen depending on your current monitor res when you run the "Auto Settings".</br>
 It is highly recommended to let botty run with /nopickup active.
 This will reduce the amount of accidently picked up trash by a lot.
 Espacially when playing builds without teleport.

 ### 1) Graphics and Gameplay Settings